microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 The Debug Console can be a powerful tool to quickly test expressions and better understand the state of your code at the time of a breakpoint.
 You can also use it to run arbitrary code, such as calling functions or printing variables.
 You can learn more about Python debugging in VS Code in the [Python tutorial](python-tutorial.md#configure-and-run-the-debugger).

-You can now continue the execution of the code by clicking on the "Continue" button in the debug toolbar, or by pressing `F5` (`kb(workbench.action.debug.continue)`).
+You can now continue the execution of the code by clicking on the "Continue" button in the debug toolbar, or by pressing `kb(workbench.action.debug.continue)`.

 Finally, let's add the remaining routes for the application so we can list all items or specific items, as well as remove them from our grocery list.
 You can leave the debugger running as it will automatically reload the application when you save the changes you'll make in the next step.